mariebtreschow/nycda-backend-exam/README.md

 ### 6 - What is the difference between parsing a data received from a web form with POST and an AJAX POST request?

-POST request reloads the page and the AJAX POST request doesn't, it is good for making the page more interactive and easier to navigate on for the user.
-One of the difference is the bodyparsing, the AJAX request is a stringified JSON.
-The POST is also more secure than the AJAX.
+They both run the same code, but the difference is the body parsing.
+Web forms serialize the data as formurlencoded format while AJAX POST request is a stringified JSON.
+Also both request would expect different type of responses, json request could receive a json response while web form requests generally receive redirect as a response and a status code.

 ### 7 - Why do we use methodOverride middleware ?

-This overrides a method with another value, in our app we use it for deleting a post, so we turn the POST request to a delete or put
+This overrides a method with another value, in our app we use it for deleting a post, so we turn the POST request to a delete or put.
+It sass an optional key to use when checking for a method override, otherwise defaults to method.
+The original method is available through req.originalMethod

+String key --> returns Function

 example:
 form(action="/admin/posts/" + post.id method="POST